-National Pretzel Day celebrates one of the most eaten snacks in the United States, the Pretzel.
-It is believed that the origin of pretzels goes all the way back to the seventh century, when pretzels were made to be eaten during lent.
-A mixture of water, flour and salt, the perfect combination for the occasion.
+National Pretzel Day seeks to celebrate the knotted baked pastry.
+The pretzel is believed to have been created during 7th century to be eaten during lent.
+They are made using a mixture of water, flour, and salt.
+There are many toppings or seasonings that can be used including cheeses, sugar, and cinnamon.
 Pretzels were first brought to the United States by Germans around the year of 1710, more specifically to Pennsylvania.
-The first ever pretzel bakery was started by Julius Sturgis, also in Pennsylvania.
-The observance occurs every year on April 26th.
+The first ever hard pretzel commercial bakery was created in 1850 by Julius Sturgis, also in Pennsylvania.

-In the News and Trending for National Pretzel DayUpdated What 'The Office' and Stanley Hudson had right about Pretzel Day all along
+In the News and Trending for National Pretzel DayUpdated Freebies, fun facts for National Pretzel Day

 6abc.comPhilly Pretzel Factory offering free pretzel on National Pretzel Day

 cbsnews.comNational Pretzel Day freebies, deals: Wetzel's Pretzels, Sheetz, more

 usatoday.comNational Pretzel Day 2023 deals, freebies from Auntie Anne’s, Wetzel’s Pretzels, more (4/26/23)

 National Pretzel Day Top Events and Things to Do

 National Pretzel Day References and Related SitesThe Pretzel: A Twisted History recipes.howstuffworks.com: Pretzel Facts